Chapter 246: How AI Fuels Emerging Technologies and Automation in Modern Enterprises

 Outcome: A multinational retailer reduced inventory carrying costs by 22 % while maintaining 98 % service levels.

-2.4 Customer Service Emerging Technologies & Automation
+2.4 Customer Service Emerging Technologies and Automation

 AI-driven chatbots and virtual assistants handle routine inquiries, but when coupled with ML: